-The grandness of The Roosevelt’s plush decor is only second to the concoctions it pushes off its liquid nitrogen fuelled cocktail trolley.
-And very soon, it’s dim sum cocktail cart as well...
+The grandness of The Roosevelt’s plush decor is second only to the concoctions it pushes off its liquid nitrogen fuelled cocktail trolley.
+And very soon, its dim sum cocktail cart as well...

 And you thought we’d hit the cocktails and gotten ourselves trolleyed by the bar.
 But that’s not how it works at this much-loved Americana bar & diner, which calls to locals and regulars from its hidden locale in the backstreets of Potts Point.